CommitHub/CommitHub-Blog/src/pages/blogs/04-06-2020-whats-new-vue3/index.md

 ---

 Vue is one of the major frameworks used today in the front end world.
-It's adoption has been fast and many developers love working with it due to the easy learning curve.
+Its adoption has been fast and many developers love working with it due to the easy learning curve.
-Vue has been having a steady growth since 2016.
+Vue has been having steady growth since 2016.
 Major players like Nintendo and Gitlab use this framework.
 I started using it while working at Docnetwork and immediately fell in love with it.
-If you haven't used it before I would recommend to use it to see for yourself how good this framework is.
+If you haven't used it before I would recommend using it to see for yourself how good this framework is.

 ## Vue 3 features & Changes